 - I add a new layer to trace on, then start drawing on it.
 Make sure all your shapes in the diagram are completely closed, without any gaps.
 It’s important for colouring in later.

 - After tracing, I remove the imported diagram to check for gaps, so I can patch them up.
 Zooming in picks tiny gaps that can potentially mess up the next step.

 - To colour sections, I drag and drop the colours into them.
 When your diagrams have gaps, your colour spills onto the whole canvas.

 - Use the original diagram to pick up the exact colours you want.
 I occasionally bring back the original picture to get colours using the colour picker.

 - For super tiny little sections, zoom in to drop your colours in the right places.
 It’s easy to drop your colours on the edges (which changes them) or outside small sections.

 I always export my diagrams in PNG format to remove any background.
-PNG images are the best for creating notes, they float and blend into the page which makes them aesthetically pleasing.
+PNG images are the best for creating notes because they float and blend into the page, which makes them aesthetically pleasing.

 - I hardly ever find the right images I need.
 There’s always something missing or different from what I’m looking for.
 Tracing allows me to add personal modifications that match my study notes.

 - Tracing helps me to learn faster because I am a visual learner.
 Information sticks better when I do my own diagrams.